 Kamila Nowakowicz

-I am a PhD candidate in Economics at the LSE.
+I am a PhD candidate in Economics at the LSE and I am on the academic job market in 2024/25.
 My research focuses on econometric theory.

 Working papers